-- 1.8 Each adult day services program may provide directly or make arrangements for the provision of the following optional services. - If arrangements are made for provision of any service at a place other than program operated facilities, a written agreement specifying supervision requirements and responsibilities shall be in place. - a.
-Rehabilitative: physical, occupational, speech and hearing therapies provided under order from a physician by licensed practitioners. - b.
-Medical support: laboratory, x-ray, pharmaceutical services provided under order from a physician by licensed professionals. - c.
-Services within the scope of the Nursing Practice Act. - d.
-Dental: under the direction of a dentist. - e.
-Podiatric: provided or arranged for under the direction of a physician. - f.
-Ophthalmologic: provided or arranged for under the direction of an ophthalmologist. - g.
-Health counseling. - h.
-Shopping assistance/escort. - i.
-Each program shall be able to demonstrate a working relationship with a hospital and/or other health care facility to assist participants in obtaining additional planned or emergency health care services as needed. - 1.9 Each program shall establish written procedures, reviewed by a consulting Pharmacist, Physician, or Registered Nurse to govern the assistance to be given participants in taking medication which includes at a minimum: - a.
-Written consent from the client, or client's representative, to assist in taking medications. - b.
-Verification of medication regimen, including prescriptions and dosages.
-All medications shall be maintained in their original, labeled containers. - c.
-Training and authority of staff to assist clients in taking medications. - d.
-Procedures for medication set up. - e.
-Secure storage of medications belonging to and brought in by participants. - f.
-Disposal of unused medications.
+- 1.9 Each Adult Day Service may provide directly or make arrangements for the provision of the following optional services.
+If arrangements are made for provision of any service at a place other than program operated facilities, a written agreement specifying supervision requirements and responsibilities shall be in place. - a.
+Rehabilitative: physical, occupational, speech and hearing therapies provided under order from a physician by licensed practitioners - b.
+Medical support: laboratory, x-ray, pharmaceutical services provided under order from a physician by licensed professionals - c.
+Nursing services: provided by a licensed RN, or by a licensed LPN under RN supervision, or by another staff person under RN direction and supervision - d.
+Dental: under the direction of a dentist - e.
+Podiatric: provided or arranged for under the direction of a physician - f.
+Ophthalmologic: provided or arranged for under the direction of an ophthalmologist - 1.10 Each ADS program shall establish a written policy for medication management and must designate which staff are trained and authorized to administer medications.
+The medication management policy, which must include a medication training program, must be approved by a registered nurse, physician, or pharmacist.
+Licensed nurses are required to oversee medication administration but administering medications can be a delegated task performed by trained staff.
+The written policy shall also contain the following: - 1.11 : - a.
+Written consent from the participant, or participant's representative, or designated representative, for assistance when taking medications - b.
+Verification of medication regimen, including prescriptions and dosages - c.
+Training and authority of staff to assist clients in taking medications - d.
+Procedures for medication set up - e.
+Secure storage of medications belonging to and brought in by participants - f.
+Proper disposal of unused medications - g.
+Instructions for entering medication information in participant files, including times and frequency of assistance.

-- g.
-Instructions for entering medication information in client files, including times and frequency of assistance. - h.
-A clear statement by the client and/or client's family responsibility regarding medications to be taken by the client while participating in the program.
-Also a provision for clients' responsibilities regarding assisted self-medication while in the program. - 1.10 Each partner must establish a written policy/procedure for discharging individuals from the program which includes at a minimum one or more of the following: - a.
-The participant's desire to discontinue attendance. - b.
-Improvement in the participant's status so that they no longer meet eligibility requirements. - c.
-An increase in the availability of caregiver support from family and/or friends. - d.
-Permanent institutionalization of client. - e.
-When the program becomes unable to continue to serve the client and referral to another partner is not possible. - 1.11 Each program shall employ a full-time director with a minimum of a bachelor's degree in a health or human services field or be a qualified health professional.
-The program shall continually provide support staff at a ratio of no less than one staff person for each eight participants.
-Health support services may be provided only under the supervision of a registered nurse.
-If the program acquires either required or optional services from other individuals or organizations, it shall be accomplished through a written agreement that clearly specifies the terms of the arrangement. - 1.12 Program staff shall be provided with an orientation training that includes, in addition to the topics specified in the General Requirements for all Service Programs, introduction to the program, assessment/observation skills, maintaining records and files, basic first aid, information regarding the aging process, emergency procedures, in-service training at least twice each year, which is specifically designed to increase their knowledge and understanding of the program and clients, and to improve their skills at tasks performed in the provision of service. - 1.13 If the program operates its own vehicles for transporting clients to and from the service center, the following transportation minimum standards shall be met: - a.
-All drivers and vehicles shall be appropriately licensed and inspected as required by the Secretary of State (annually) and all vehicles used must be
+- 1.12 Each partner must establish a written policy/procedure for discharging individuals from the program which includes, at a minimum, one or more of the following: - a.
+The participant's desire to discontinue attendance - b.
+Improvement in the participant's status so that they no longer meet eligibility requirements - c.
+An increase in the availability of caregiver support from family and/or friends - d.
+Permanent institutionalization of client - e.
+When the program becomes unable to continue to serve the client and referral to another partner is not possible - 1.13 Each program shall employ a full-time director/manager with a minimum of a bachelor's degree in a health or human services field or be a qualified health professional. - 1.14 At least two staff members must be present on the premises whenever two or more participants are in the ADS facility.
+Volunteers may be counted toward the staffing minimums if they have received the same level of training as paid staff.
+The program shall continually provide support staff at a ratio of no less than one staff person for each five participants. - 1.15 Program staff shall be provided with an orientation training that includes topics specified in the General Requirements for All Service Programs and the following: - a.
+Introduction to the program - b.
+The Aging Network - c.
+Maintenance of records and files (as appropriate) - d.
+The aging process - e.
+Ethics - f.
+Emergency procedures - g.
+Diversity, equity, and inclusion - h.
+Normal aging vs. disease symptoms - i.
+Techniques for effective communication with program participants - j.
+Adult Protective Services law and mandated employee reporting requirements